. . . this site

 . . . copyright

-Every photograph on the Beach pages of this site is my own, and may not be used elsewhere without permission.
-I am usually willing to allow free use of an image for purposes other than another beach guide, so if you like one please ask.
+Unless otherwise stated, all the beach images on this site are my own, and may not be used elsewhere without permission.
+I am however usually willing to allow free use of an image for purposes other than another beach guide, so if you like one, please ask.
+If you like my CSS buttons, feel free to copy the code.